aio-libs/yarl/docs/api.rst

    Accepts any :class:`~collections.abc.Mapping` (e.g. :class:`dict`,
    :class:`~multidict.MultiDict` instances) or :class:`str`,
-   autoencode the argument if needed.
+   auto-encode the argument if needed.

    A sequence of ``(key, value)`` pairs is supported as well.